NyanKaungSet/Alpha/README.md

 - [x] Listen to a music :headphones:
 - [x] And many more are about to add in the future! :clipboard:

 Your information is encrypted:lock:.
-We update this website from time to time.:bar_chart:
+We update this website from time to time. :watch:

 *****